remfan1994/strawberry-creek-voices/narrative/continuous_flow_index.md

 ---

 ## Transition 14 → 15
 **Text:** Night settles fully, not as an arrival but as a soft widening of perception.
 The creek’s currents slow to a meditative drift, smoothing sounds into one continuous breath.
 Shapes along the banks fade into silhouettes, and the water becomes a register of subtle movements—wind skimming low, small creatures testing the dark, the moon’s gradual ascent.
-Here the creek listens more than it flows, carrying the calm certainty of things that do not need to be seen to be known.
+There are things that do not need to be closely watched to be understood—truths the creek reveals to those who move with quiet care.
+Currents shift subtly, reflections catch the light, and the creek holds each attentive heart in its flow.
 **Annotation:** Prepares for nocturnal small-life focus; emphasizes meditative quality and attentiveness.

 ---